Politics of Norway: MBOR has evolved through key policy reforms

-Accountability Mechanisms
+Accountability mechanisms

-National Audit Office of Norway (NAO)
+National Audit Office

-The National Audit of Norway (NAO Norway) is the independent audit agency of the Storting (Norwegian Parliament), ensuring financial accountability and transparency.
+The National Audit of Norway (NAO Norway) is the independent audit agency of the Storting (Norwegian parliament), ensuring financial accountability and transparency.
 It conducts government audits, and performance reviews, and monitors state-owned enterprises to ensure compliance with financial regulations and parliamentary decisions.

-Audit by the NAO revealed significant issues in Norway’s performance-based financing (PBF) system.
+Audit by the NAO revealed significant issues in Norway's performance-based financing (PBF) system.
 Key findings included: